johanbissemattsson/sorenholst-se/src/pages/general-relativity.md

 **This course is about this remarkable discovery: what it means, how the theory can be (and has been) tested, its predictions and consequences.**

-**<font color="red">Note: If you have not yet signed up for the course, but still is interested in taking it, it is important that you contact me as soon as possible!**
+**<font color="red">Note: If you have not yet signed up for the course, but still is interested in taking it, it is important that you contact me as soon as possible!</font>**

 <!--